 Best Ways to Stop a Foreclosure

-Home owners who are hoping to stop foreclosure often dread dealing with the facts that got them to the place of being in foreclosure.
-It can be depressing.
+Homeowners who are hoping to stop foreclosure often dread dealing with the facts that got them to the place of being in foreclosure.
+Dealing with those facts can be depressing.
 If they think back to when they first bought that home, losing the home was probably the furthest thing from their mind.
-Few home owners actually plan to go into foreclosure.
+Few homeowners actually plan to go into foreclosure.

 Apart from those who knowingly participate in mortgage fraud -- with the intention of never making a single payment -- most homeowners face sudden extenuating circumstances that force them to stop making timely mortgage payments.

 - Job loss / unexpected unemployment